IronPeak/TicTacToe/docs/DesignReport.md

 This report outlines the initial design of our TicTacToe application meant as an exercise in setting up a technical infrastructure to support agile development created by Team Goomba.
 Although the application itself will not be the main focus in this exercise an initial design report can help members get a cohesive visualisation of the product which is vital for development.

-The TicTacToe Challenge is a very simple web application that allows two people to enjoy a game of Tic tac toe.
+The TicTacToe Challenge is a very simple web application that allows two people to enjoy a game of TicTacToe.
 The report displays the initial wireframe, as well as a more graphic design of the application.
 A simple class diagram is also included, it displays the initial class design and will therefore most likely change somewhat during development.
 Finally the report describes the technical environment which the team is planning to use along with the programming rules they plan to follow.
 ## Prototypes
 ### Wireframes
 The first steps in designing the system’s user interface as well as trying to determine the main aspects